openclimatedata/global-carbon-budget/README.md

 ## Notes

+A bug in the Ocean-Sink Excel sheet for the model average is fixed in this CSV.

-For the *Global Carbon Budget* data is written to the CSV files using the accuracy used for display in the original Excel files assuming this to be the implied precision.
+The *Global Carbon Budget* data is written to CSV files using the accuracy used for display in the original Excel, or one digit more files assuming this to be the implied precision.

 The *National Emissions* are written to CSV files with three significant digits as this is the accuracy used for the CDIAC data in the Excel file, thus